lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ```

 > NB: Any changes in `shareRate` affect `externalEther` as a part of the regular stETH token rebase induced by `AccountingOracle`.
-Therefore, the external ether source must must maintain the reserve sufficient to update the total collaterized ether amount as a part of the token rebase.
+Therefore, the staking vault must must maintain the reserve sufficient to update the total collaterized ether amount as a part of the token rebase.

 #### Mint external shares

-A newly introduced "external ether accounting contract" (trusted by the [`Lido/stETH`](https://docs.lido.fi/contracts/lido) protocol contract) is allowed to mint stETH shares to a specified recipient.

-The amount of external stETH shares minted MUST be fully backed via an equivalent external ether amount locked by the external ether accounting contract.
+The amount of external stETH shares minted MUST be fully backed via a staking vault (including `RR`).

 > NB: The mint operation MUST NOT incur the stETH token rebase.